ClimAg/docs/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Acknowledgements

-ClimAg is a three-year research project funded by the [Environmental Protection Agency (EPA)](https://www.epa.ie/) under the Climate Change Research Programme grant number 2018-CCRP-MS.50, with additional funding provided under the COVID-19 research support scheme of the [Higher Education Authority](https://hea.ie/).

-The Python implementation of the [ModVege](https://code.europa.eu/agri4cast/modvege) pasture model adapted for use in this project was translated from Java to Python by Y. Chemin.
-This Python implementation was originally published as public domain software on GitHub under the [Unlicence license](https://github.com/ClimAg/modvege).
-The Java model was provided by R. Martin of INRAE UREP Clermont-Ferrand for the original Python implementation.
-The original ModVege pasture model was developed by [Jouven et al.](https://doi.org/10.1111/j.1365-2494.2006.00515.x).